mundschenk-at/avatar-privacy/readme.txt

 = Can this plugin be used on a multisite installation? =

 Yes, the plugin can be used on a multisite installation.
 You can either activate it on individual blogs or do a network activation.
 As users are global to a multisite installation, their choice regarding Gravatar.com use will affect all sites in the network.
 So if a user comments on blog A and chooses to display gravatars, this decision will be followed on blog B and C too.
 On new installations, comment author (i.e. non-user) opt-in is recorded per site, not per network.
 If you first installed Avatar Privacy 0.4 or earlier, the global table `wp_avatar_privacy` continues to be used for all sites in the multisite network.
-This behavior can be overriden by the network admin via the filter hook `avatar_privacy_enable_global_table`.
+This behavior can be overridden by the network admin via the filter hook `avatar_privacy_enable_global_table`.

 = Won't spam comments flood the database table with useless entries for the checkbox in the comment form? =